altughan09/Cucumber-with-Selenium_Behaviour-Driven-Development-Tutorial/README.md

 * Gherkin
 * Junit

-Tested **scenario** was the Reset functionality of the login form inside demo website available at http://demo.guru99.com/V4/
+Tested **scenario** was the Reset functionality of the login form placed inside the demo website available at http://demo.guru99.com/V4/

 In the output I wanted to see the following: